Zayn Just Got An Amazingly Nerdy UV Tattoo

 "I've been in the business for over 16 years.
 I remember when UV first hit the market.
 At the time, it was fairly new so people were a little iffy about how safe it was," Jon Boy says of the potential health hazards of UV ink.
 "I've had mine for years.
 I recommend it."

 We hope he’s right, because Zayn’s middle finger health is at stake.
 If something bad were to happen, Zayn would be flashing a seriously messed up digit when trying to flip people the bird.
-And we can’t have that.
+And we can’t have that, not out of our premiere Gigi Hadid-dater.

 Check out the ink below.